Healthcare in Pakistan: Family Planning

 Although use of contraceptives and other modern contraceptive methods increases in recent years but still Pakistan has a high fertility rate.
 Level of Family Planning knowledge rises steadily with age, from about 91 percent of women in the 15 to 19 age group to nearly 99 percent among women of 25 to 29 years.
 But knowledge level varies greatly among different regions of the country where Balochistan and Sindh have the lowest proportion of women with knowledge of contraceptive methods and surprisingly in federally administered tribal areas a very high proportion of women even higher than the Punjab and Islamabad know about at least one contraceptive method.

 Mental Health

 Introduction

-Mental health is mostly neglected in Pakistan, where 10- 16% of the population, more than 14 million, suffers from mild to moderate psychiatric illness.
-The figures probably do not include a large number of people who have never seen a psychiatrist and who strongly deny the need for psychiatric consultation.
+Mental health is mostly neglected in Pakistan, where 10- 16% of the population, more than 14 million, suffers from mild to moderate psychological or psychiatric illness.
+The figures probably do not include a large number of people who have never seen a psychologist and who strongly deny the need for psychologist consultation due to social stigma in Pakistan, such people referring to the religious spiritual leaders.